 Disadvantages of Gun Surfboards

-- Usability – It’s designed for one purpose and one purpose only, big hollow waves.
-This is not the surfboard you need in your quiver if you’re riding anything else.
+✖️ Usability – It’s been designed for one purpose and one purpose only, big waves.

 That’s it guys, a full guide to all the types of surfboards used within surfing.